AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 ### Lens integration

 As noted above, supporting a polymorphic version of the existing record update syntax (in its full generality) is difficult.
-However, suppose we also generate instances of the following class, which permits type-changing update of single fields:
+However, we can generate instances of the following class, which permits type-changing update of single fields:

 ```wiki
 type family SetResult (r :: *) (f :: Symbol) (a :: *) :: *